Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Most changelog tools send out automated email notifications to users to keep them updated.
 More advanced ones also allow sending different updates for different user segments.

-Changelogs are especially useful for SaaS companies, where ongoing improvements and fixes are expected thanks to the subscription model.
+Changelogs and release notes are especially useful for SaaS companies, where, thanks to the subscription model, ongoing improvements and fixes are expected.

-Having a public changelog builds trust by showing commitment to improvement and transparency.
+Having a public changelog builds trust by showing a commitment to improvement and transparency.

 2. In-app announcement